 Main Assessment In: April/May

-Students will be encouraged to reflect on the range of generic research and communication skills they are developing over the course of this course in order to align their academic and professional aspirations and competencies and encourage reflective practice
+■ encourage students to reflect on the range of generic research and communication skills they are developing over the course of this course in order to align their academic and professional aspirations and competencies and to encourage reflective practice.

 Intended Learning Outcomes of Course

-2. demonstrate the capacity to analyse the corresponding dilemnas of money, material resources, space and time and conceptualise a corresponding framework.
+■ have the capacity to analyse the corresponding dilemmas of money, material resources, space and time and conceptualise a corresponding framework.